Crsarmv7l/Python-Scripts-Flipper/README.md

 All Python scripts contained here are my own work

-If you are attempting to spoof a Weather station, you must play these signals for 1-2min as they oftenupdate only every few minutes.
-I suggest using subgh playlist and repeats.
+If you are attempting to spoof a Weather station, you must play the signals you generate for 1-2min as they often update only every few minutes.
+I suggest using subghz playlist and repeats.

 - Code_gen from this project is used to generate the Flipper subs in conjunction with my scripts and timing setups https://github.com/triq-org/tx_tools
 - Protocol information is obtained from rtl_433 https://github.com/merbanan/rtl_433